 Turns out, it rained a few days prior to our trip, so we found a few good puddles to filter from.

-Don’t just hope you’ll figure it out.
+Don’t just hope you’ll find water while you hike.
 Do research and plan it out before you leave.

 Because the water sources in the desert are limited, you might have to filter from murky stagnate puddles of water.

-Make sure you know how to work your filter and how to back-flush it.
+Make sure you know how to work your filter and how to back-flush it, if needed.